sunfounder/pisloth/docs/source/move.rst

 The basic functions of Pisloth have been encapsulated in ``sloth.py`` under the path ``/home/pi/pisloth``, chiefly controlling the servo.

-让pisloth向前、向左、向右移动，这需要我们用命令来驱动pisloth腿上的四个舵机。
+Let the Pisloth move forward, left and right, which requires us to use commands to drive the four servos on the Pisloth leg.

-You can open ``move.py`` in the folder of the ``example`` or directly copy the following code to the Python IDE to run.
+You can open ``move.py`` in the folder of the ``example`` with command ``sudo pyrhon3 move.py`` or directly copy the following code to the Python IDE to run.

 **Code**